SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Write a program that checks if a number **n** is even – if it is, prints it on the screen.
 An even number is each number that is divisible by 2 without a remainder.
 In the case of an invalid number, it should be re-input, and a message stating that the number is not even should be displayed.

-Here is an idea how to solve the task:
+Here is an idea how to solve the problem:

 * We create a variable **`n`**, to which we assign an initial value of **0**.
 * We create an infinite **`while`** loop, and put **`true`** as a condition.